fenton1000/mf-portfolio-three-electric-car-survey/README.md

    ### 10.1 via github

-1. The Code Institute python essentials project template was accessed on github at https://github.com/Code-Institute-Org/python-essentials-template and the Use this Template button clicked was to create a project-specific repository.
+1. The Code Institute python essentials project template was accessed on github at https://github.com/Code-Institute-Org/python-essentials-template and the Use this Template button clicked to create a project-specific repository.

 2. All files and documents pushed from Gitpod appear in the repository.

 ### 10.2 via gitpod

 The site was developed in gitpod as follows: